Ministries > Formation

 Bible Study in the Sanctuary

-The Bible study class will be reading Ecclesiastes this fall.
+The Bible study class will study the Gospel of John this spring.
 All are welcome, and it's a friendly, participative, reflective time with as much or as little preparation as you would like to do.
 There are no agendas except to learn and freshly explore scripture together that will enrich your personal study and give applications for your week.

 Christian Studies Class in the Chapel